-In 2023, the Corporation expects to continue diversifying its distribution networks, its geographic presence and the market segments in which it operates.
+In 2024, the Corporation expects to continue diversifying its distribution networks, its geographic presence and the market segments in which it operates.
 The Corporation will seek to leverage development synergies between the companies of the group to maximize sales, among other things.
 Note that the Corporation will also remain alert to business opportunities, including potential strategic acquisitions.
+More information on the 2024 focus for all business units may be found in the "Analysis by Business Segment" section on pages 17 to 30 of the Management's Discussion and Analysis.